Solved by Leon of Leon's Planet © July 15, 2012

 People have been trying to solve this mystery for over 200 years.
-I don't mean to brag, but I did it in a little over 2 hours (with the help of modern technology, e.g. internet, Google, Wikipedia, etc.)
+I don't mean to brag, but I did it! (with the help of modern technology, e.g. internet, Google, Wikipedia, etc.)

 I first learned about this mystery from an photo-article on Mother Nature Network.